 First off, ask your kids to track their screen time activities.
 What do they commonly do on electronics (computers, tablets, phones, game consoles, etc)?
 You could even take a 24-48 time period and keep a log of tech activity, actually writing (or typing) a list.
 Don’t record time spent on each activity or you may end up getting critical. (that’s a whole ‘nother talk).
 Just get a solid of idea of their digital activities.

 Then, work with your kids to determine whether the activities are productive or not.
-Ask these 3 question to evaluate the activities.
+Ask these 3 questions to evaluate the activities.
 If the answer is “yes” to any of these, the activity is productive.

 - Am I creating something, learning something new or developing a skill?